raspishake/rsudp/README.md

 4. After modifying the settings file to your liking, type `rs-client` to use the settings file at `$HOME/.config/rsudp/rsudp_settings.json`, or `rs-client -s rsudp_settings.json` to run with a different settings file.

 **Note:** This library can only handle incoming data from one Shake per port.
 If for some reason more than one Shake is sending data to the port, the software will only process data coming from the IP of the first Shake it sees sending data.
+All data coming from any other Shake(s) will be ignored.

 ## Settings